max-mapper/hexbin/readme.md

 then make a pull request to this repo. bonus points if you embed your hexagon image in your pull request description!

 here is an example of a great PR: https://github.com/maxogden/hexbin/pull/5

+# for maintainers

+after merging PRs/adding new hexes you have to build the site:

+- npm run build
+- commit + add
+- git push origin gh-pages